koderAP/trust-gambit/ADMIN-AUTO-SEED.md

 ## How It Works

+1. **Automatic on First Request**: The admin user is created automatically when the first request hits your app
-1. **Health Check Integration**: The `/api/health` endpoint (used by Docker health checks) automatically creates the admin user on first run
+2. **Health Check Integration**: The `/api/health` endpoint (used by Docker health checks) automatically creates the admin user on first run
-2. **Manual Initialization**: You can also call `/api/init` to manually trigger initialization
+3. **Manual Initialization**: You can also call `/api/init` to manually trigger initialization (optional)
-3. **Idempotent**: Safe to run multiple times - checks if admin exists before creating
+4. **Idempotent**: Safe to run multiple times - checks if admin exists before creating

+### On Different Platforms

+**Docker/VPS**: Admin created during first health check after container starts

+**Vercel/Netlify/Serverless**: Admin created on first user visit or API request

+**No manual intervention needed!** Just deploy and visit your site.

 ## Default Credentials